laurent22/joplin-turndown/README.md

 - Added support for `<picture>` tags.
 - Fixed encoding of anchor URLs.
 - Support named anchors (`<a href="#internal-link">Internal link</a>`, which would link to `<a id="internal-link"></a>`)
+- Detect more types of code blocks based on special cases.

 ### to-markdown has been renamed to Turndown.
 See the [migration guide](https://github.com/domchristie/to-markdown/wiki/Migrating-from-to-markdown-to-Turndown) for details.